W. Michael Blumenthal: Jewish Museum of Berlin

 In 1997, Blumenthal became the founding director of the Jewish Museum Berlin in Germany's then-new capital of the Federal Republic.
 His work began in December of that year, when he accepted an invitation from the city of Berlin to become president and chief executive of the Berlin Jewish Museum.
 The first Jewish Museum in Berlin was founded in 1933, but was closed in 1938 by the Nazi regime.
-The re-imagined museum includes displays documenting 2,000 years of the often-tragic chapters in German-Jewish history, including The Holocaust, and is the largest Jewish museum in Europe.
+The re-imagined museum includes displays documenting 2,000 years of the often-tragic chapters in German-Jewish history, including the Holocaust, and is the largest Jewish museum in Europe.
 Blumenthal remained the museum's director from 1997 until 2014, with the completion and opening of the Museum in 2001 being credited to his direction.
 The project has attracted considerable attention within and outside of Germany.
 In 1999 and 2006, Blumenthal was awarded Germany's Senior Medals of Merit for his services to the Federal Republic of Germany, in recognition of his work in Berlin.

 Personal life

-He married Margaret Eileen Polley, a teacher, in 1944, while attending college; they had three daughters: Ann, Jill, and Jane.
-They divorced in July 1977.
+He married Margaret Eileen Polley, a child development specialist, in 1951, while attending college; they had three daughters: Ann, Jill, and Jane.
+They separated in 1977 and divorced in 1982.

-He married his administrative assistant, Barbara Bennett in June 1983.
-Blumenthal was 57 and Bennett was 28.

-Currently he resides in Princeton, New Jersey with his second wife whom he has one son, Michael.
+Currently he resides in Princeton, New Jersey with his second wife Barbara (née Bennett), with whom he has one son, Michael.

 In 2008, he was elected as a delegate to the Democratic National Convention, and pledged to back then-Senator Barack Obama.

 Blumenthal is featured in the 2020 documentary Harbor from the Holocaust.

+On January 3, 2026, Blumenthal turned 100.